hyperion-rt/hyperion/docs/tutorials/tutorial_seds.rst

 .. note:: If you have never written text files from Python before, you can
           first take a look at the :doc:`python_writing` tutorial.

+The output files from the radiative transfer code are in the HDF5 file format, and can therefore be accessed directly from most programming/scripting languages.
+However, in many cases it might be most convenient to write a small Python script to extract the required information and to write it out to files that can then be read in to other tools.

-In some cases, you may also want to write out SEDs to ASCII files.
-The first step, as for plotting (see `Plotting SEDs`_ above) is to extract the SED from the output file from the radiation transfer code.
+For instance, you may want to write out the SEDs to ASCII files.
+To do this, the first step, as for plotting (see `Plotting SEDs`_ above) is to extract the SED from the output file from the radiation transfer code.
 This step is also described in detail in :ref:`post-processing`.
 Once we have extracted an SED we can write a script that will write it out to disk.
 For example, if we want to write out the SED for the first inclination and the largest aperture from the `Example Model`_, we can do:

 .. literalinclude:: scripts/class2_sed_write.py
    :language: python